Coffee Blending For the Home Roaster

 Home Roasters Are Different From Commercial Roasters

 Now that I’ve been home coffee roasting and blending for ten years, I’ve developed a set of patterns that I’ve used to build coffee blends.
-Since a home roaster will always have different amounts of different beans, I tend not to use fixed recipes.
+Since a home roaster always has different amounts of beans, I tend not to use fixed recipes.
 I’ve found that fixed recipes work better for espresso.
 Coffee blending is like art class in school – you see what materials are available in the supply closet and then do your best with what you have.

 weigh coffee beans